 Planning for the VMM Library

-The System Center Virtual Machine Manager (VMM) 2008 library is a catalog of resources you can use to create and configure virtual machines.
+The Virtual Machine Manager (VMM) library is a catalog of resources you can use to create and configure virtual machines in VMM.
 The library contains files stored on library shares, and it contains operating system, hardware, and template configurations stored in the VMM database.
 Library resources are added, created, used, and managed in Library view.
-Using the VMM library helps promote re-use of approved images and configurations.

 To be used in VMM, file-based resources must be added to the library by storing the files on a library share of a library server.